FaustoLira/K-Means-Analysis-of-USA-Crime-Dynamics/README.md

   - Histograms and scatter plots were used for univariate and bivariate analysis.
   - The correlation heatmap visualized the strength and direction of relationships between different types of crime.
   - PCA plots with two components were used to visualize and interpret the clustering results.

+## Impact

+Delivered actionable insights into crime patterns for security agencies and public policymakers, facilitating targeted interventions and efficient resource allocation to high-crime areas.

+## Visuals

 - **Code and Results**:
   - The R Markdown file contains code for data loading, preprocessing, analysis, and visualization.